 However you choose to approach your track selection, maybe we could all devote a bit more time to unearthing and listening to slightly more unknown music when next out record shopping, either literally, or online.
 I know I still get the same thrill I always have just before the needle gently touches down on the vinyl of any record with a white label, or before pressing play on a release by an unknown artist or label.
 And, whilst holding my breath, I remind myself that in all likelihood the track will be nothing and I’ll quickly move onto the next, but at the same time it’s possible that it could be everything and it’ll be added to my record box in pride of place.

-The full article can be found in Pro Mobile Issue 85, Pages 36-37.
+The full review can be found in Pro Mobile Issue 85, Pages 36-37.